The Regulatory Reform (Fire Safety) Order 2005 is the law that covers general fire safety in England and Wales.

 Churches, cathedrals, chapels, mosques, monasteries and temples.

-Apartments, bakeries, bed and breakfast, beauty salons, cafes, bookshops, childminders, clinics, clubs, community halls, construction sites, day nurseries, department stores, dental practices, fast-food restaurants, florist's, hairdressers, holiday homes, holiday lets, hospices, hospitals, leasehold properties, pubs, village halls, nuclear premises, ships, open air events, offices, workshops and the workplace.
+Apartments, arenas, business, bed and breakfast, beauty salons, cafes, bookshops, clinics, clubs, community halls, construction sites, depots, day nurseries, department stores, dental practices, fast-food restaurants, sport stadiums, hairdressers, holiday homes, holiday lets, hospices, hospitals, leasehold properties, pubs, village halls, nuclear premises, ships, open air events, offices, workshops and the workplace.

-We are an experienced team in the fire safety and health and safety compliance industry and have organised many fire safety projects.
+We are an experienced team in the fire safety industry and have organised many single and multi-site projects.
+Our mission is to help clients stay compliant with fire safety laws and make fire risk assessments readily available nationwide.